 Chilling out at Rock Lounge high above Seagrass Bay, the Fijian folk song espousing “beautiful hours are for eternity” comes to mind.
 With dreamy views and a chill out atmosphere that invites intimacy on the low slung couches set around polished tree root tables, it’s an elixir for the soul type of place.
 Alone and melancholy as dusk descends, with a mint infused Mojito in hand, I feel oddly lonely as the sun is replaced by a swoosh of flickering, mesmerising flame atop the rock walled open air bar.
 Seeking empathy, I ring a close friend back home, who is decidedly unsympathetic to my plight.
 Fortunately a broad Fijian smile followed by a welcoming ‘’Bula’’ is enough to bring me around as I retreat to Plantation House for dinner.

-Arrival Formalities are discreet & efficient
+Arrival Formalities are discreet and efficient

 Upon arrival, guests are invited to a personal cocktail sunset cruise onboard the Riviera 41.
 Resort Management welcome guests personally while discreetly assessing guests particular desires, whether they want to be entertained or simply left alone.